The Online Seller’s Guide to Ecommerce Tax Deductions

 Let’s say you use Gusto (formerly Zenpayroll) to get your payroll done, Bench to help out with your bookkeeping, Hootsuite for social media scheduling, and SEMrush as your preferred SEO tool, make sure you keep track of the cost of these services.

-Provided that they’re used to run your business, the costs of these online services is tax deductible.
+Provided that they’re used to run your business, the costs of these online services are tax deductible.

 Similarly, that wordpress plugin you bought, the Shopify theme you used to upgrade your website, and the iPhone app you need to track your competitors, are deductible expenses as long as they are used to run your business.